 Hydrogen + Oxygen → Energy + Water

 The process of carbon dioxide splitting water to produce protons (hydrogen ions) and bicarbonate is universal.
 Indeed, human life would not exist without it.
 For example, in human red blood cells each enzyme molecule of carbonic anhydrase reacts carbon dioxide and water to produce up to one million protons per second and one million bicarbonate entities per second.
 This reaction prevents carbon dioxide gas produced in cell metabolism from forming gas bubbles and instigating blood clots in the brain, heart and other organs.
+For the best results hire a cleaning contractor and start living in a clean environment.
 The process developed by the Unique Global Possibilities Group is an extension of this universal process – albeit utilizing principles of thermodynamics rather than enzyme kinetics.
 The chemistry is unequivocal.

 UGP’s hydrogen production process produces hydrogen economically and hence can store renewable energy for use when the sun doesn’t shine and the wind doesn’t blow.
 Storage of renewable energy with hydrogen is potentially infinite whereas other storage techniques, such as battery storage (and hydro storage), are finite.